rltbl/relatable/doc/message.md

 # Message

 **rltbl** can be used to directly add and delete messages to and from the message table.
-Let's begin by adding two messages to penguin:
+Let's begin by adding two messages to penguin.
+We specify the current user via the environment variable, `RLTBL_USER`.

 ```console tesh-session="message"
 $ rltbl demo --size 10 --force